KoppesEA/INS-1_PWS_RNA-Seq/README.md

 ## Part II: Identification of differentially expressed genes  in total RNA using STAR alignment with gene feature counts by HT-Seq and comparison with DEseq2
 RNA-seq QC check using `FastQC` version 0.11.5 and illumina NextSeq adapters trimmed using `TrimGalore` version 0.4.5 as specified in `Total_RNA_QCandTRIM.sh` with the sample list file `expList_2017.txt`

-Splice-aware refrence-based alignment using STAR version 2.7.0e was implemented with options specified in `STAR_RnorCustom_mapping.sh` combined with the custom annotation genomic indexes generated in Part I.
+Splice-aware reference-based alignment using STAR version 2.7.0e was implemented with options specified in `STAR_RnorCustom_mapping.sh` combined with the custom annotation genomic indexes generated in Part I.

 Gene-level feature counts were made with HTseq version 0.11.2 using parameters specified in `HTSeq_Rnorcustom_v98.sh`.
 *Note that the settings* `--mode union` *and* `--nonqunique all` *were required to accurately quantify the overlapping bicistronic Snurf-Snrpn transcript and the multicopy Snord115 and Snord116 genes of the PWS domain.*